-ENVIR ONMENTAL PARAMETER A brief description of the environmental aspec t likely to be affected by the proposed activity (e.g. Surface Water).
-ISSUE / IMPACT / ENVIRONMENTAL EFFECT / NATURE Include a brief description of the impact of env rironmental parameter being assessed in the context of the project. nt of the environmental aspect being impacted upon by a particular action of or activity (e.g. oil spill in surface water r).
-EXTENT (E) This is defined as the area over which the in npact will be expressed.
-Typically, the severity and significance of an imp act have different scales and as such b pracketing ranges are often required.
-This is often useful during the detaile d assessment of a project in terms of f urther defining the determined.
-1 Site The impact will only affect the site 2 Local/district Will affect the local area or district 3 Province/region Will affect the entire province or region 4 International and National Will affect the entire country - PROBABILITY (P) This de escribes the chance of occurrence of a n impact The chance of the impact occurring is extremely low (Less than a 1 Unlikely 25% chance of occurrence).
+ENVIR ONMENTAL PARAMETER A brie f description of the environmental aspec ct likely to be affected by the proposed activity (e.g. Surface Water).
+ISSUE / IMPACT / ENVIRONMENTAL EFFECT / NATURE Includ e a brief description of the impact of en vironmental parameter being assessed in the context of the project. nt of the environmental aspect being impacted upon by a particular action or activity (e.g. oil spill in surface wate r).
+EXTENT (E) This is s defined as the area over which the in npact will be expressed.
+Typically, the severity and significance of an im pact have different scales and as such b pracketing ranges are often required.
+This is often useful during the detaile ed assessment of a project in terms of f urther defining the determined.
+1 Site The impact will only affect the site 2 Local/district Will affect the local area or district 3 Province/region Will affect the entire province or region 4 International and National Will affect the entire country PROBABILITY (P) This d lescribes the chance of occurrence of a n impact The chance of the impact occurring is extremely low (Less than a 1 Unlikely 25% chance of occurrence).
 The impact may occur (Between a 25% to 50% chance of 2 Possible occurrence).
 The impact will likely occur (Between a 50% to 75% chance of 3 Probable occurrence).
 Impact will certainly occur (Greater than a 75% chance of 4 Definite occurrence).
-REVERSIBILITY (R) This de scribes the degree to which an impact on an environmental parameter can be successfully reversed upon comple tion of the proposed activity.
+REVERSIBILITY (R) on an environmental parameter can be successfully reversed upon comp etion of the proposed activity.
 The impact is reversible with implementation of minor mitigation 1 Completely reversible measures The impact is partly reversible but more intense mitigation 2 Partly reversible measures are required.
 The impact is unlikely to be reversed even with intense mitigation 3 Barely reversible measures.
-4 Irreversible The impact is irreversible and as mitigation measures eviat 4 The impact is irreversible and no mitigation measures exist.
-ABLE LOSS OF RESOURCES (L) This de s will be irreplaceably lost as a result of a proposed activity.
+4 Irreversible The impact is irreversible and no mitigation measures exist. • ABLE LOSS OF RESOURCES (L) This d s will be irreplaceably lost as a result of a proposed activity.
 1 No loss of resource.
 The impact will not result in the loss of any resources.
-2 Marginal loss of resource The impact will not result in marginal loss of resources.
-2 Significant loss of resource The impact will result in significant loss of resources.
+2 Marginal loss of resource The impact will result in marginal loss of resources.
+3 Significant loss of resources The impact will result in significant loss of resources.
 4 Complete loss of resources The impact is result in a complete loss of all resources.
-This de pavilian the duration of the impact DURATION (D) the environmental parameter.
-Duration indicates the lifetime of the impact as a result of the proposed activity.
+DURATION (D) This d lescribes the duration of the impacts on the environmental parameter.
+Duration indicates the lifetime of the t as a result of the proposed activity. proposed assiring: